 Since his retirement John travels the country, performing in sessions and concerts often with younger musicians who revere his music, including Lia Byrne, Siobhán Peoples and Edel Fox.
 John's reputation has now extended to music academia with Lia Byrne currently preparing a thesis about his compositions through Maynooth University.
 His most famous tune is perhaps the reel known simply as John Dwyer's.

 See this link for more information about John's music

-We are delighted that Jackie Daly and Matt Cranitch will return to Allihies once again for a Saturday evening performance in Kevin O'Neill's Bar, and for a presentation/workshop on the music of the County Bounds (Sliabh Luachra) on Saturday at 5.30 pm in Allihies Mine Museum.
+We are delighted that Jackie Daly and Matt Cranitch will return to Allihies once again to be part of the concert on Saturday evening and for a Sunday evening session in Jimmy's Bar.

 See under events for information about the

 on Saturday June 10th from 10 am to 11.30 am in Allihies Community Centre.

 All welcome regardless of ability!